 “When those bounty hunters broke into our house, they terrorized us,” said Eugene Mitchell.
 “While we're thankful to receive this settlement, my wife and daughter still don't feel safe in our home.
 I know we’re not the only ones treated like this by bail companies, and I hope by filing this lawsuit we can help keep this from happening to more people.”

-In a groundbreaking lawsuit, Mr. Mitchell and Ms. Meuchell sued not only the bounty hunters, but the bail bondsman and insurance companies under the federal Racketeer Influenced and Corrupt Organizations Act (RICO).
-The case achieved a first-of-its-kind ruling that the bounty hunters, bail bondsmen, and insurance companies were engaged in a joint enterprise.
+In a groundbreaking lawsuit, Mr. Mitchell and Ms. Meuchell sued not only the bounty hunters but also the bail bondsman and insurance companies, alleging they were all engaged in a joint enterprise under the federal Racketeer Influenced and Corrupt Organizations Act (RICO).
+The case achieved a first-of-its-kind ruling when the court denied a motion to dismiss and allowed the RICO claims to move forward.

 In December of 2019, the court declared two provisions of a standard bail contract used by bail insurance companies across the country void and unenforceable.
 The first provision essentially prevents consumers from taking the bail industry to court, and the second requires consumers to outright surrender their legal rights.

 “This settlement will help our clients rebuild their lives after they were traumatized by bounty hunters who took the law into their own hands,” said Alex Rate, legal director with the ACLU of Montana.
 “This settlement should send a signal to other for-profit bail companies: You can and will be held accountable for your exploitative actions.
-The court found that the bail contract used in this case was unenforceable, and we expect other courts will see it similarly — in Montana and in other states where the outdated cash bail system persists.”
+The court found that certain provisions in the bail contract used in this case were unenforceable, and we expect other courts will see it similarly.”

 Mitchell’s case is indicative of a much larger problem in this country: a for-profit bail industry that preys on the most vulnerable people.
 Across the U.S., roughly 470,000 people — about 70 percent of people incarcerated in jail at any given time — sit in jail pretrial, without having been convicted of a crime, often because they can’t afford to pay a bail requirement set for their freedom.
 The commercial bail industry profits off people faced with the impossible choice between sitting in jail or entering coercive contracts with bond agents.
 This system disproportionately exploits Black and Brown people, further fortifying systemic racism.